atbasu/deep-reinforcement-learning-navigation/README.md

         Vector Action descriptions: , , ,
 ```

-That means we work with state vector containing 37 continous values and 4 discrete actions representing moves (forward, backward, turn left, turn right).
-The environment is considered solved when agents reaches average score of 13.0 on 100 consecutive episodes.

 ## Getting started

 Make sure you have `python 3.6` installed and virtual environment of your choosing activated.
 Unity has to be installed on your system.
 Run: